 - Available to people with average credit: Many credit cards (especially rewards credit cards) require good or excellent credit in order to qualify.
 The Capital One QuicksilverOne is an exception to that rule.

-- Easy redemption options: You can cash out your rewards at any time and for any amount, even for a penny.
-You can redeem cash rewards as a statement credit, a check, or a gift card.
+- Easy redemption options: Cash out your rewards at any time and for any amount.
+You can redeem your rewards as a statement credit, a check, a gift card, or to pay for specific past purchases.
 You can even set up automatic redemption options for certain times of the year or certain dollar amounts, if you want.

-- Annual fee: The Capital One QuicksilverOne card comes with a $39 annual fee.
-That’s not much, but cash-back rewards cards often don’t have a fee.
+- High annual fee: The Capital One QuicksilverOne card charges a $39 annual fee.
+That’s not much, but cash-back rewards cards often don’t have a fee, even those designed for customers with bad or average credit.
 Rewards cards with no annual fee usually require good or excellent credit, so consider working on your credit so you can qualify for a rewards card without the yearly charge.

-- High interest rate on purchases, transfers, and cash advances: The Capital One QuicksilverOne charges a very high rate of 26.99% APR compared to other cards.
+- High interest rate on purchases, transfers, and cash advances: The Capital One QuicksilverOne charges a very high rate on purchases and other transactions compared to other cards.

 - No introductory APRs: Many basic cash-back cards have introductory periods where you can pay a lower rate on purchases or balance transfers, but the QuicksilverOne doesn’t.
-That means it’s not a good card for financing purchases or paying down other card debt.
+Consequently, it’s not a good card for financing purchases or paying down other card debt.

-- No sign-up bonus: There’s no opportunity to earn extra cash back for spending a certain amount of money in your first months as a cardholder.
+- No bonus for new cardholders: There’s no opportunity to earn extra cash back for spending a certain amount of money during your first months as a cardholder.
 Many cards with similar rewards (but higher credit standards) offer this.

 Earning Points & Rewards